French Bulldog

 The French Bulldog (Bouledogue Français) is a French breed of companion dog or toy dog.
 It appeared in Paris in the mid-nineteenth century, apparently the result of cross-breeding of Toy Bulldogs imported from England and local Parisian ratters.
 It is commonly kept as a pet and is among the most frequently registered dogs in a number of countries including Australia, the United Kingdom, and the United States.
-The breed is susceptible to various health problems as a consequence of being bred for a distinctive appearance, sporting a brachycephalic face and skin wrinkles.
+The breed is susceptible to various health problems due to being bred for its distinctive flat face and skin wrinkles.

 History

 From the beginning of the nineteenth century, bulldogs were bred in the United Kingdom for purposes other than traditional blood sports such as bull-baiting, which were banned in 1835.
 By the middle of the century there were miniature bulldogs, most weighing around 7–11 kg.

 At the same time, lace workers from Nottingham who were displaced by the Industrial Revolution began to settle in Normandy, France.
 They brought a variety of dogs with them, including Toy Bulldogs.
 The dogs became popular in France and a trade in imported small Bulldogs was created, with breeders in England sending over Bulldogs that they considered to be too small, or with faults such as ears that stood up.
 By 1860, there were few Toy Bulldogs left in England, such was their popularity in France.

-The small Bulldog type gradually became thought of as a breed, and received a name, the Bouledogue Francais.
+The small Bulldog type gradually became thought of as a breed, and received a name, the Bouledogue Français.
 This French version of the English name is also a contraction of the words boule ('ball') and dogue ('mastiff').
 The dogs were highly fashionable and were sought after by society ladies and Parisian prostitutes alike, as well as creators such as artists, writers, and fashion designers.
 The artists Edgar Degas and Henri de Toulouse-Lautrec are thought to have French Bulldogs in their paintings.
 However, records were not kept of the breed's development as it diverged further away from its original Bulldog roots.
 As it changed, terrier stock had been brought in to develop traits such as the breed's long straight ears.